MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

 # Deploy an AWS Web Application Workload to Azure

-You are now ready to deploy the [Yelb][yelb] application to the [Azure Kubernetes Service (AKS)][aks] cluster built at the previous step.
+You're now ready to deploy the [Yelb][yelb] application to the [Azure Kubernetes Service (AKS)][aks] cluster built at the previous step.

 ## Check the Environment

-Before deploying the application, check your AKS cluster to make sure it's properly configured.
+Before you deploy the application, ensure that your AKS cluster is properly configured.
 Start by listing the namespaces in your Kubernetes cluster by running the following command:

 ```bash
  kubectl get namespace